jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The question is, did Techvolution click?

-## Time to Act Stargazer

 I know one thing.
 Thanks to to Internet Age protagonists, you can't go back to snail mail, telephones, or Blockbuster.
 You're a modern day cyborg committed to using the tools of the Internet Age.
 These super powerful tools are everywhere.
 Levers of power waiting for you to grab.

 Darth Blockbuster will never, ever, ever, "see the light".
 But that's why I'm not writing to "The Executive."
 I'm writing to you Stargazer.
 You're the player god!

 ![Illustration](/img\sketches\playergod-stargazer.jpg)

 The fate of civilization is on your shoulders.
 Your job is to do what's best for yourself, and help society prosper.
 Looking up for guidance you see two options.
 Open-source Jedi who've never stopped innovating, thinking ahead, and filling the world we majic.
-And the self-importance, short-sightedness of Darth Blockbuster—the fallen and stubborn hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.
+And the self-importance, short-sightedness of Darth Blockbuster—the fallen hero of the Industrial Age who uses the trickery of dark majic and a corrupted rulebook to keep himself in power.

 The fate of civilization is then, rather simple.
 Who is your hero Stargazer?
 Will you be a player god or an extra?
 We all await your choice.
 The conclusion of Techvolution A New Philosophy is thus a simple discussion inside your head.
 Which might look something like this...